rgiot/demo.revision2025.40yo/Readme.md

  - Each participant provides the sources and binaries of its part.
 Any assembler/tool can be used, but if Krusty is unable to build the part, you'll have to rebuild it several times during the integration process to fix various issues.
  - For the sake of memory efficiency, there is no CRTC detection routine.
 So each part that needs CRTC adaptation have to be assembled for all crtc.
 Each version must shrinks <= 512 bytes.
 There will be one executable per CRTC
  - each part must work on CRTC 0/1/4.
 This is good if it works on crtc 3 and marvelous on crtc 2.
 The best is to be able to play the demo on any machine with 128kb
+ - If you play with 0x38... area, backup and restore it

 # Workflow